Selvaticus/algorithms-and-data-structures/exercises/README.md

 Given an array with words, return the same array with all the words capitalized

 Check the file `capitalize_words.js` for code and `capitalize_words.test.js` for test cases.

+### Stringigy numbers

+Given an object transform all the valyes that are numbers into string representations of the same value.

+Check the file `stringify_numbers.js` for code and `stringify_numbers.test.js` for test cases.